Kosmorro/website/.site-templates/manpage.md

 # Manpage

 Below is the man page for the command line program.
-You can also get it directly in your terminal on Linux, macOS and FreeBSD with the `man kosmorro` command.
+You can also get it directly in your terminal with the `man kosmorro` command.

 Looking for some usage examples?
 Take a look at the [`tldr`](https://tldr.ostera.io/kosmorro) page!